 Cathy: When we first got together he had maybe three, and I liked them too, but I didn't know what it was all about.

-Jimmy: At one point when we had moved in together I had eleven!
+Jimmy: At one point when we had moved in together I had 11!

 Cathy: I have started to get into it too, when we went on our vacation in Tucson we found a copper tandem Schwinn, and this time I decided we needed to have it.

 Jimmy: Most of the bikes I've refurbished.
 I’ll buy them in really terrible condition, rusted, oxidized, and I’ll just slowly start cleaning it.
 Part by part, often times while on the floor watching TV.
-I would just use some coke a cola and aluminum foil and just start buffing it to fix the chrome and make it shine like new again.
+I would just use some Coca Cola and aluminum foil and just start buffing it to fix the chrome and make it shine like new again.

 Jimmy: I just kept buffing it, removing the rust with a deoxidizing compound, and re-waxed it until it finally came back to this really radiant red.